Why Choose Cedars-Sinai Marina del Rey Hospital for Constipation Treatment?

-Although it might not seem very serious, constipation can often signal underlying conditions which require prompt medical attention.
-The well-trained doctors and specialists at Marina Del Rey Hospital can provide accurate and reliable diagnostic methods in order to discover the primary cause of constipation, as well as to offer efficient and individualized treatment options.
+Although it might not seem very serious, constipation can often signal underlying conditions that require prompt medical attention.
+The well-trained doctors and specialists at Cedars-Sinai Marina del Rey Hospital can provide accurate and reliable diagnostic methods in order to discover the primary cause of constipation, as well as to offer efficient and individualized treatment options.

 Constipation is a very common syndrome that affects people of all ages.
 A patient with constipation is not passing stools regularly and is unable to totally empty the bowel due to infrequent bowel movements (fewer than three per week).
 Stools may also be hard or lumpy and unusually big or small.
 Constipation can be a short-term condition, but many suffer from long-term constipation (several weeks or longer).
 Some acute cases pass without medical intervention, while others can require treatment for years.

 Patients suffering from constipation should adopt diet and lifestyle changes.
 When those are not effective, medication or, in extreme cases, surgery is recommended.

 Patients with constipation should be mindful of adopting healthy habits.
 Slowly increasing water and fiber intake (whole grains, fruits, and vegetables) is recommended.
 Patients are also encouraged to exercise regularly, though exercise should always be performed under a doctor’s recommendation.
 The majority of patients suffering from constipation should be able to perform a light exercise (e.g. a daily walk).

 Constipation patients should keep a routine bathroom regimen and never rush.